 Also, giving in to their obsessions and compulsions is a slippery slope.
-The more you try and clean your home in order to accommodate your partner’s Contamination OCD, the worse it will get.
+The more you clean your home in order to accommodate your partner’s Contamination OCD, the worse it will get.
 The same goes for Harm OCD and other subtypes.
 OCD can take over people’s lives as they try to pursue impossibly “perfect” scenarios.

 Understanding this is key to helping your partner.
 Instead of attempting to avoid it, you can create a healthy environment and encourage your partner to learn to manage their OCD instead of avoiding it.
-(We’ll cover treatment options at the end of this article)

-Step #2: Prepare to help your partner with their OCD episodes.
+Prepare to help your partner with their OCD episodes.